-In my free time, I am a mother to three awesome kids!
+In my free time, I am a mother to three (soon-to-be four) awesome kids!
 It is because of my children’s academic future, and the academic futures of children in America, that I consistently uphold the value of education and work to impact the direction it is heading.

 My Ever-Changing Philosophy